vicoyeh/ka-interview/README.md

 node server.js

-(now the site will be up at http://localhost:8080)
+(the site should be up at http://localhost:8080)